Before killing sister, PM assaulted another pregnant sister and shot into the air as she was stopped in a bar | Rio de Janeiro

 “When the bar closed, Rhillayne wanted to return to the establishment to use the bathroom, but she was prevented by the staff and the bar owner,” narrated Gabriel.
 “Rhaillayne tried to force entry and intimidate the owner of the bar and even fired a shot into the air”highlighted.

 After they left the bar, they all went to a gas station.
-“Given the behavior of Rhaillayne, Rhãyna even called Leonardo to take the PM home,” she said.
+“In light of Rhaillayne’s behavior, Rhãyna even called Leonardo to take the PM home,” she said.

 “Rhaillayne and Rhãyna fell out and began to argue.
 Leonardo arrived at the post and tried to calm the situation; even though, the fight between the two got worse”, continues the term.